Matt-Roden/Matt-Roden/README.md

 I aim to bring a sense of empathy and inclusion to every project I work on.

-In the future, I aim to become a full-stack engineer with the ability to build applications from the ground up and to work in all sorts of different code bases! 💪
+In the future, I strive to become a full-stack engineer with the ability to build applications from the ground up and to work in all sorts of different code bases! 💪

 ### Reach Out: